 Dupont is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Dupont who are college-educated is close to the national average for all communities of 21.84%: 18.94% of the adults in Dupont have a bachelor's degree or advanced degree.
+The education level of Dupont citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.94% of adults 25 and older in Dupont have a college degree.

 The per capita income in Dupont in 2022 was $36,391, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $145,564 for a family of four.
 However, Dupont contains both very wealthy and poor people as well.